 Agree to disagree

-In life we are confronted by having to make choices on a daily basis and the choices that we make today will affect our tomorrow.
+In life we are confronted by choices on a daily basis, and the choices that we make today will affect our tomorrow.

 Who should have the final word?

-We all like to have the final word, however, the final Word comes from God.
+We all like to have the final word, but the final Word comes from God.

-Even if we make wrong choices in life, and create mess through those choices, then our failures are not fatal – provided we are willing to acknowledge them.
+Even if we make wrong choices in life and create a mess through those choices, our failures are not fatal – provided we are willing to acknowledge them.
 God will always be there to help us.